alcrene/emd-falsify/README.md

 ### Complete usage examples

+The documentation contains a [simple example](https://alcrene.github.io/emd-falsify/src/emd_falsify/emd.html#test-sampling-of-expected-risk-r).
-All the [code for the paper’s figures] is available, in the form of Jupyter notebooks.
+Moreover, all the [code for the paper’s figures] is available, in the form of Jupyter notebooks.
-These are heavily commented with extra additional usage tricks; they are highly recommended reading.
+These are heavily commented with extra additional usage hints; they are highly recommended reading.

 ## Debugging